communityinclusion/communityinclusion.org/src/pages/news/2025-10-03_icis-think-college-at-umass-receives-10m-grant.md

 ---
-title: "Think College at the Institute for Community Inclusion at UMass Boston receives $10 Million Grant on Postsecondary Education for Students with Intellectual Disability"
+title: "Think College at the ICI/UMass Boston receives $10 Million Grant on Postsecondary Education for Students with Intellectual Disability"
 description: ""
 path: "/news/2025-10-03_icis-think-college-at-umass-receives-10m-grant"
 date: "2025-10-03"